Made a donation of more than $5 in the last four years to Bible Society?

 Every time you donate to Bible Society or any other charity, school or religious organisation, you are eligible for a 33% donation rebate, but most Kiwis never bother with the paperwork.

-We have partnered with Fund a Future to create a new fundraising channel.
+We have partnered with Supergenerous (formerly Fund A Future) to create a new fundraising channel.

 Signing up with them will make it easy to claim back your rebate and put your share to good use – whether that means regifting it to us or keeping it for yourself.